My Home Page

 A Message For Those Deep in Debt or Facing Money Problems

-Years ago, before we met, my husband Earl went through a difficult chapter in his life.
-After a painful divorce, he was left with overwhelming debt and the looming threat of foreclosure.
-Emotionally and financially drained, he received a copy of a poem from a dear family friend.
+Before we met, my husband Earl experienced a dark season of his life.
+After a painful divorce, he was left with crushing debt and the threat of foreclosure hanging over him.
+Emotionally and financially exhausted, a friend gave him something that changed everything—a simple poem.

 The Don’t Quit Poem